 We know that as a parent or family member, you often have a huge influence on your student’s career choice.
 At the same time, we know from talking with parents that you’re not always sure what advice to give or when to give it.

 We’re here to help.
 Virginia Commonwealth University Career Services offers free career planning services to every VCU student.
-Your student’s personal career adviser can assist with:
+Your student’s personal career advisor can assist with:

 - Choosing a career

 - Picking a major

 - Finding a full-time, part-time or federal work-study job

 - Developing resumes, cover letters and graduate/first-professional school admissions essays

 How you can help your student

 Often it's hard to find a balance between wanting to help your student consider their future and understanding the importance of letting them make their own choices.
 Whether your student will admit it or not, they may feel apprehensive about the future or overwhelmed with the belief that they are making "the most important decision of their lives."
 We encourage you to be supportive, ask questions and offer advice from your own life experience.
 The National Association of Colleges and Employers offers tips for parents on how to support your student during their career development journey.